halmasieh/Pewlett-Hackard-Analysis/README.md

 - Software: [PostgresSQL](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads), PgAdmin

 ## Results
-Looking at the table
+Looking at the table following table, we can see:

 ![here](https://github.com/halmasieh/Pewlett-Hackard-Analysis/blob/main/retiring_%20titles.PNG)

-we can see:
 1- By observing the number of titles, it is clear that the highest number of retriees occurs in the title of senior Engineer and with very small difference is senior staff.
 Therefore, the greatest demand four employment is in these positions.
 Hence, long-term investment in training should be made to fill these positions.